Arshavin023/big_data_processing-with-Spark/README.md

 # automated_file_processing
-In this project, CSV and EXCEL files in different directories were processed and different business logics were applied to obtain transactions >= 10000 naira due for stamp duty charges
+In this project, CSV and EXCEL files in different directories were processed with Pandas and different business logics were applied to transactions >= 10000 naira due for stamp duty charges